Why Native Plants are Important for Pollinator Gardens

 Incorporating native plants into your garden is a great way to create a habitat for pollinators.
 By providing a variety of plants that bloom at different times throughout the season, you can ensure that there is a continuous source of food for pollinators.
 Here are some tips for creating a habitat for pollinators with native plants:

-1. Choose a variety of plants: As mentioned earlier, selecting a variety of plants that bloom at different times throughout the season is important.
+1. Choose a variety of plants: As mentioned earlier, choosing a variety of plants that bloom at different times throughout the season is important.
 This will ensure that there is a continuous source of food for pollinators.

 2. Plant in groups: Planting native plants in groups will make it easier for pollinators to find them.
 This is especially important for bees, who need to visit multiple flowers to collect enough nectar and pollen.